Chippindall Toy Poodles

 Q. Do you test for PRA?

 A. Yes.
 None of our puppies will go blind due to prcd PRA.
 We DNA test both parents, and at least one of the parents will be PRA clear (type A).
 So long as one parent is clear, none of the puppies will develop the disease in it's lifetime.
 Any puppies on the main register will either be PRA clear by parentage or will come with a DNA prcd PRA test certificate.
+Note that currently PRA is the only genetic test for inherited diseases available for toy poodes.

 Q. Why are your puppies so expensive?